greatwitenorth/quantities-and-units-for-woocommerce/readme.txt

 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Changelog ==
+= 1.0.12 =
+* Fixed an issue where sometimes the correct value would not display when using decimal quantities.

+= 1.0.11 =
+* Fixed issue with max value causing amount not to increment correctly in some circumstances.

 = 1.0.10 =
 * fixed an issue with role based quantities not working
 * fixed bug with sitewide rules